ALSN

 Valuation Analysis: Is ALSN Overvalued?

-Given the company's clear profitability with a net margin of 20.70%, the primary valuation metric is the Price-to-Earnings (P/E) ratio.
-The stock trades at a trailing P/E of 13.20x and a forward P/E of 11.86x; the lower forward multiple suggests the market anticipates earnings growth, as reflected in the forward EPS estimate of $12.53.
-Peer comparison data for the Auto - Parts industry is not provided, preventing a direct assessment of whether ALSN trades at a premium or discount to its sector.
-Historical context is also unavailable due to missing historical ratios data, so it is impossible to determine if the current P/E of 13.20x is near the top or bottom of the stock's own historical valuation range.
+Given the company's clear profitability with a positive net margin, the primary valuation metric selected is the Price-to-Earnings (P/E) ratio.
+The stock trades at a trailing P/E of 13.2x and a forward P/E of 10.0x; the discount of the forward multiple suggests the market anticipates earnings growth, as analyst EPS estimates average $12.83 for the coming period.
+Peer comparison is not possible as industry average valuation multiples were not provided in the dataset; an assessment of whether ALSN's P/E represents a premium or discount to the Auto - Parts sector cannot be made without this benchmark data.
+Historical context is also unavailable due to missing historical ratios data, preventing an analysis of whether the current P/E of 13.2x is near the top or bottom of the stock's own historical valuation range, which would help gauge if the market's expectations are stretched or conservative.

 PE